 ii.
 We don’t know how old David was at this time.
 The ancient Jewish historian Josephus says that David was ten years old.
 Others guess he was about fifteen years old.
 It’s safe to say he was in that range.

 i.
 David was a shepherd, but there were a lot of shepherds.
 David was good-looking, but so were a lot of young men.
 David was young, but there were plenty of young men God could have chosen.
-God described what made David special in 1 Samuel 13:14: The Lord has sought for Himself a man after His own heart, and the Lord had commanded him to be commander over His people.
-What made David the one was that he was a man after God's own heart.
+God described what made David special in 1 Samuel 13:14: The LORD has sought for Himself a man after His own heart, and the LORD has commanded him to be commander over His people.
+What made David the one was that he was a man after God’s own heart.

 ii.
 God’s choice of David shows that we don’t have to quit our jobs and enter into full-time ministry to be people after God’s own heart.
 We don’t need to be famous or prominent to be people after God’s own heart.
 We don’t need to be respected or even liked by others to be people after God’s own heart.
 We don’t need status, influence, power, the respect or approval of men, or great responsibilities to be people after God’s own heart.

 iii.
 Where did David get this heart?
-Obviously, from time spent with the Lord.
+Obviously, from time spent with the LORD.
 But someone started him on that path.
-David says nothing of his father, but twice in the Psalms he refers to his mother as a maidservant of the Lord (Psalm 86:16 and 116:16).
-Probably, it was David's godly mother who poured her heart and love and devotion of the Lord into him, and gave him a foundation to build on in his own walk with the Lord.
-Like Timothy, God used David's mother to pour into him a godly faith (2 Timothy 1:5).
+David says nothing of his father, but twice in the Psalms he refers to his mother as a maidservant of the LORD (Psalm 86:16 and 116:16).
+Probably, it was David’s godly mother who poured her heart and love and devotion of the LORD into him, and gave him a foundation to build on in his own walk with the LORD.
+Like Timothy, God used a mother to pour into him a godly faith (2 Timothy 1:5).

 c.
 Then Samuel took the horn of oil and anointed him in the midst of his brothers: From the actions of David, Jesse, and David’s brothers, after this we can assume that only God and Samuel knew exactly what happened here.